Tributes to founder of one of Norwich’s most well known scrap metal merchants

 Started in 1930 by his father, Joseph Peruzzi, in Sprowston, he worked there until the business closed.

-A few of years before meeting his wife Janet, Mr Peruzzi took to the streets as a rag-and-bone man, collecting scrap metal.
+A few years before meeting his wife Janet, Mr Peruzzi took to the streets as a rag-and-bone man, collecting scrap metal.

 He opened his first yard in Derby Road, Norwich, in the 1950s.
-The business soon grew and a second location in Waterworks Road, it was here in 1990 he started his aluminium can campaign.
+The business soon grew and a second location in Waterworks Road opened.
+It was here in 1990 he started his aluminium can campaign.

 Granddaughter Jasmine Gardiner, 24, said: “For anybody that went in the yard, you know that my grandad was very passionate about the running of it and would be more than happy to voice this.